PITTSFIELD -- The fox that city officials believe was responsible for a series of attacks before being shot last week has tested positive for rabies.

 Pittsfield police shot and killed the dark gray fox on Harryel Street, where the elderly Meleca Avenue resident had been out for a walk Saturday morning when the animal attacked her.

 Rabies is a fatal disease infecting the brain and spinal cord of fur-bearing mammals, including humans.
-Transmission of the virus occurs from exposure to saliva of a rabid animal.

 O'Leary urged pet owners who believe their animals may have been exposed to the rabid fox to contact their veterinarian.